• Skip to primary navigation

 Are you gluten-free?

-Kāore he raru – no worries, I have you covered.
+Kāore he raru - no worries because I have you covered.
 Check out my Gluten-free Chocolate Hazelnut Cake, made with you in mind.
-You can also cover this keke (cake) in my dairy-free chocolate frosting and make this a dairy-free, gluten-free keke (cake) due to the absence of pata (butter) in the cake itself.
+You can also cover this keke (cake) in my dairy-free chocolate frosting and make this a dairy-free and gluten-free keke (cake).

 Videography and photography by Sarah Henderson.